llaske/sugarizer-server/ansible/docs/ansible-deployToGcp.md

 Enter service account name and click on create, select Owner as role in next page, do not make modifications to third page and click on done.
 ![](images/2.png)

-Copy the **Email** of the service account you have just created and generate a key for it, select json as key type when prompted and download the json key keyfile
+Generate a key for the service account you have just created, select json as key type when prompted and download the json key file
 ![](images/3.png)